jlab-hep/localdb-docs/docs/database_demonstration_scanconsole.md

 - diff_thresholdscan<br>
 - diff_totscan<br>

-Do this tuning steps for the chip by following bellow commands as module QC.<br>
+Do this tuning step for the chip using the following commands as a module QC-minick.<br>
-If you want to conbine DCS data with each scan, put the following command between scans.<br>
+If you want to integrate the DCS data for each scan, put the following command between scans.<br>
-./bin/dbAccessor -F localdb/configs/influxdb_connectivity.json -n 20UPGRA0000026 -s data/last_scan/scanLog.json
+"./bin/dbAccessor -F localdb/configs/influxdb_connectivity.json -n 20UPGRA0000026 -s data/last_scan/scanLog.json"

 ```bash
 $ ./bin/scanConsole -r configs/controller/specCfg.json -c db-data/connectivity.json -s configs/scans/rd53a/diff_analogscan.json -W